Al3k5a24/Al3k5a24/README.md

 I love exploring how software works under the hood — from clean architecture and scalable systems to writing maintainable, readable code.
 I'm most comfortable working with Java, Spring Boot, MySQL, and RESTful APIs.
 Alongside that, I’m always looking to deepen my understanding of data structures, algorithms, and design patterns.

 Beyond tech, I’m someone with wide-ranging interests and a strong curiosity for learning.
-I enjoy meeting new people, exchanging ideas, and growing through collaboration — whether it's in a team project or just a good conversation with fellow developers.
+I enjoy meeting new people, exchanging ideas, and growing through collaboration — whether it's in a team project or just a good conversation.

 ## 🌐 Socials: